digitranslab/jumpstart/docs/docs/widgets/listview.md

 ### Row clicked

 The **Row clicked** event is triggered when any row inside the List View is clicked.
-Similar to other events in ToolJet, you can define multiple actions for this event.
+Similar to other events in JumpStart, you can define multiple actions for this event.

 When a row is clicked in the List View component, certain related data is made available through the **selectedRowId** and **selectedRow** variables.
 For the List View component's available exposed variables, refer to the **[here](#exposed-variables)** section.